sqlitecloud/docs/src/pages/docs/commands/create-apikey-user.md

 ---
 title: CREATE APIKEY USER
-description: The CREATE APIKEY USER command creates a new APIKEY associated to a specific username and with a mnemonic name.
-The RESTRICTION option is currently unused and an expiration date can be set using the EXPIRATION parameter.
+description: The CREATE APIKEY USER command creates a new APIKEY associated to a specific username and with a mnemonic name
 ---

 ## Syntax